 Kevin Taylor clarified that when a scheme member retired early, the regulations dictated that their benefits cannot be reduced to reflect their early payment.
-If somebody voluntarily retired, they would have a reduction to those benefits as they would be payable over a longer period of time.
-As these benefits could not be reduced, there was a strain cost that the employer had to pay to the Pension Fund to meet the early release of those benefits at an unreduced rate.
+If somebody voluntarily retired, they would have a reduction to those benefits as they would be payable over a long period of time.
+As these benefits could not be reduced, there was a strain cost that the employed had to pay to the Pension Fund to meet the early release of those benefits at an unreduced rate.
 Those strain costs were originally going to be included in the £95,000 cap, with those costs alone possibly running over the cap.
 The new proposal was that the strain costs would be included as part of any representation made by an employer to the government to allow those benefits to be paid early at an unreduced rate.
-The government agreed to the early release of benefits, the employer would need to make that strain cost to the Pension Fund, with the scheme member continuing to receive their benefits unreduced in line with current legislation.
+The government would examine this to see whether any alternative options could be sought.
+If the government agreed to the early release of benefits, the employer would need to make that strain cost to the Pension Fund, but the scheme member would not have those reductions applied as they were in the current legislation.